RationAI/xopat/modules/annotations/convert/README.md

-    hasControls     auto, disables fabricjs buildin controls, internally enabled if the system decides to lockMovementX   auto, disables the annotation movement in X lockMovementY   auto, disables the annotation movement in Y sessionId       auto, technical id of the session
+    hasControls     auto, disables fabricjs buildin controls, internally enabled if the system decides to lockMovementX   auto, disables the annotation movement in X lockMovementY   auto, disables the annotation movement in Y sessionID       auto, technical id of the session

     color           preset, defines the annotation color
     zoomAtCreation  creation time zoom level - the value comes from fabric.canvas